 The FATF’s 9 Special Recommendations

-At some point the FATF has issued Interpretive Notes for their Recommendations and ultimately, in 2012, the FATF codified its recommendations and Interpretive Notes into one document.
+At some point it has issued Interpretive Notes for their Recommendations and ultimately, in 2012, the FATF codified its recommendations and Interpretive Notes into one document.

 The FATF also monitors progress in implementing its Recommendations through peer reviews of member countries.
 This is what the FATF calls mutual evaluations.
 FATF evaluates a country’s performance based on its assessment methodology that covers two elements.